MicrosoftDocs/learn/learn-pr/wwl-azure/describe-monitoring-tools-azure/includes/4-describe-azure-monitor.md

 On the left is a list of the sources of logging and metric data that can be collected at every layer in your application architecture, from application to operating system and network.

-In the center, the logging and metric data is stored in central repositories.
+In the center, the logging and metric data are stored in central repositories.

 On the right, the data is used in several ways.
 You can view real-time and historical performance across each layer of your architecture or aggregated and detailed information.
 The data is displayed at different levels for different audiences.
 You can view high-level reports on the Azure Monitor Dashboard or create custom views by using Power BI and Kusto queries.